 Challenge yourself this winter with this series of five events.
 Explore beautiful trails through native scrub and pine forests, beside creeks and on top of the hills, in the fresh air amongst a friendly community with a welcoming atmosphere for all.
 Located in and around Adelaide, these races showcase SA winter running at it’s very best.

 The series includes short, medium and long course races to cater for a wide range of runners.
-Those of all abilities and experience levels are invited with prizes for top place getters, and special awards for those demonstrating the spirit of trail running.
+Those of all abilities and experience levels are invited with prizes for series finishers, top place getters, and special awards for those demonstrating the spirit of trail running.

 Points will be allocated to the competitors based on their place within each Age Group for each course in the day’s event.
 You will win points no matter which distance you run in each event.
 The longer the course, the more points could be earned.

 Your 4 best results from the 5 races will count.